jzohrab/jzohrab.github.io/_posts/2025-09-04-practicing-triads.md

 There are many posts about moving triads vertically (across the neck) and horizontally (up and down the neck), which are great; however, they're also potentially dull.
 Dull things aren't fun to practice, so maybe a better approach is to quickly get through some dull stuff, and then try to use it.

-## The basics - drills for a single chord only
+## Part one: The basics - drills for a single chord only

 * Pick one chord from the circle of fifths (C, G, D, E, A, B, Gb, Db, Ab, Eb, Bb, F)